Background and activities

 Teaching and supervision

-- Lectured courses: Calculus 1; Calculus 3; Integration, Series and Differential Equations; Quadratic Forms; Manifolds; Introduction to Topology; Advanced Algebraic Topology; Modular Forms and Curves.
+- Lectured courses: Mathematics 1 - Single Variable Calculus; Mathematics 3 - Linear Algebra; Integration, Series and Differential Equations; Quadratic Forms; Manifolds; Introduction to Topology; Differential Topology; Algebraic Topology; Advanced Algebraic Topology; Modular Forms and Curves.

 - Seminar courses: Representation Theory of Finite Groups; Zeta- und L-functions; Galois Cohomology; Local Fields; Class Field Theory; Elliptic Curves; Abelian Schemes; Étale Fundamental Group; Motivic Homotopy Theory; Elliptic Curves and Cryptography.